Lung SPORE Clinical Trials

-The Fred Hutch Lung SPORE will support three upcoming clinical trials opening for patient enrollment in 2021.
-Our clinical trials will feature new treatments in immunotherapy, such as checkpoint inhibitors and cancer vaccines, intended to help patients’ own immune systems fight their cancer more effectively.
+The Fred Hutch Lung SPORE will support two upcoming clinical trials opening for patient enrollment in 2026.
+Our clinical trials will feature new treatments in immunotherapy, such as checkpoint inhibitors and adoptive T cell therapy, intended to help patients’ own immune systems fight their cancer more effectively.

 Fred Hutch patients can also participate in our Lung SPORE research studies by donating small samples of blood, plasma, or lung biopsy tissue during the course of their treatment.
-These specimens and patient data (such as age and tumor type) can be critically important in studying:
+These specimens and patient data (such as age and tumor type) can be critically important in:

 Our researchers use this information to help design future clinical trials.